812MineTest/Death-RP/README.md

 # Death-RP
-PvP Texture Pack for Luanti(formely Minetest)
+PvP Texture Pack for Minetest game, Mineclonia, MineClone2 PvP Texture Pack for FFA, CTF, Other PvP servers and none PvP servers

 Created by 812(me) | !WARNING! - Texture Pack dont complited on 100%.
 I will add all the necessary textures over time.